offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 Notice what's happening here.
 This can be made very memory efficient:

  1. The calculation is being done front-to-back, so once a column of nodes in the Viterbi have been processed, it doesn't need to be kept around anymore.
  2. You technically don't even need to keep a graph structure in memory.
-You can just keep the emitted symbols sequence and a pre-calculated set of probabilities.
+You can just keep the emitted sequence and a pre-calculated set of probabilities.
  3. You can apply the divide-and-conquer algorithm as discussed in Algorithms/Sequence Alignment/Global Alignment/Divide-and-Conquer Algorithm_TOPIC - it's the same type of grid-based graph.
 ```